I'm sooo not good at torturing so i outsource it to stalin

 A heavy lock sat on the main door.
 I could likely hack through it with my half-axe, but the resulting noise would be… attracting attention.
 There was a smaller door nearby, presumably for a home pet, but still too small for an underweight grown human.

 I circled the structure.
-The window, however, was promising.
-It was latticed, but the lock itself was a simple latch and bolt.
-A piece of metal wire solved the problem with minimal trouble.
+The window was another promising entry point.
+The lock itself was a simple latch and bolt, and a piece of metal wire solved the problem with minimal trouble.
 I then performed the undignified act of climbing through the lattice.

 From the outside, the hunter's cabin had all the charm of a rotten stump.
 Inside, however, was a different story.